 The course aims to familiarize students with the field of development studies by covering various concepts, theories, and debates.
 It serves as a foundation for further exploration and critical thinking in other courses related to development.
 The course is divided into two main parts.
 The first part provides a comprehensive analysis of the concept of development, including its nature, dimensions, and measurement.
 It also delves into the historical background of development studies, discussing its origins, identity, and challenges.
-The second part focuses on the evolution of development theories, ranging from classical economic theories to contemporary approaches such as neoliberalism, feminism, and alternative development.
+The second part focuses on the evolution of development theories, ranging from classical economic theories to contemporary approaches such as neoliberalism, feminism, alternative development up to Three Zeros.
 It covers the colonial, post-colonial, and current periods.

 The course is intended to be of introductory level which aims to familiarize the students with major trends and important topics in the discourse of development.
-The course covers a wide range of issues the Developing Countries are confronting with, it has tried to look at those issues on different dimensions and defining them not merely from the perspective of one discipline but from different socio-political and economic dimensions.
+The course covers a wide range of issues and paradoxes, the Developing Countries are confronting with, it has tried to look at those issues on different dimensions and defining them not merely from the perspective of one discipline but from different socio-political and economic dimensions.

-- LO1: To equip students with the abilities and understanding to examine and evaluate the prevailing theories of Development. - LO2: To possess a comprehensive understanding of the crucial aspects of development those pertain to politics, economics, and social matters. - LO3: To offer students a structure for in-depth exploration of modern approaches to Ethical Development Studies. - LO4: To delve into the philosophical, psychological, socio-political, and economic aspects of development and gain insight into the current trajectory of human progress. - 13.
-Course Learning Outcomes (CLO): After completion of the course, the students should be able to: - CLO1: Develop knowledge of, and developed insights into, key issues and concerns of development policy, practice and theory - CLO2: Demonstrate ability to understand the history and application of key theoretical approaches to international development - CLO3: Demonstrate ability to critically evaluate central themes, propositions and concepts in development studies
+- LO1: To equip students with the abilities and understanding to examine and evaluate the prevailing theories of Development. - LO2: To possess a comprehensive understanding of the crucial aspects of development those pertain to politics, economics, and social matters. - LO3: To offer students a structure for in-depth exploration of modern approaches to Development Studies. - LO4: To delve into the philosophical, psychological, socio-political, and economic aspects of development and gain insight into the current trajectory of human progress.

+13. Course Learning Outcomes (CLO): After completion of the course, the students should be able to:

+- CLO1: Develop knowledge of, and developed insights into, key issues and concerns of development policy, practice and theory - CLO2: Demonstrate ability to understand the history and application of key theoretical approaches to development - CLO3: Demonstrate ability to critically evaluate central themes, propositions and concepts in development studies

 CLOs Course Contents Lec.
-CLO1 Understanding Development: Introduction to Development; Definitions and CLO2 Interpretations of Development; Various Dimensions, Key Actors and Institution of Development, Development as Freedom, Knowledge as a Critical Dimension of 5 CLO3 Development, Milestones in Developmental Thinking; Colonialism and Its Impact on
+CLO1 Understanding Development: Introduction to Development; Definitions and Interpretations of Development; Various Dimensions, Key Actors and Institution of Development, Common Characteristics of Developing Countries 5 CLO2 CLO3 Introduction to Development Studies: Origin, Evolution, Nature, Focus, Utility, and Trends, the Future of Development Studies (Global Development Studies); Towards Ethical Development Studies.
+5

-Developing countries Common Characteristics of Developing Countries Measuring Development: The Challenge, Development Indicators and their Compatibility; The Human Development Index; Some Structural Characteristics of LDCs and DCs.
-5 Introduction to Development Studies: Origin, Evolution, Nature, Focus, Utility, and Trends, the Future of Development Studies (Global Development Studies); Towards Ethical Development Studies.
-5 Growth and Challenges for 'Development Studies' as a Discipline: Theoretical Impasse; Fifty Years of Development Thinking; Critique of Contemporary Development Models 4 Major Theories of Development: Introduction to Growth Theories (1945-1973): Rostow's Stages of Growth Theory, The Trickle-down Theory and Western Capitalism, Radical Interpretation of Underdevelopment (Marxist Theory, Dependency and World System Theory), Disenchantment with Trickle-down Theory, Participatory Approach to Development, The Basic Needs Approach 5 Colonialism, Capitalism and Development 5 The Latest State of the Art: Economic Development Theorizing since 1980: Alternative Development, Feminist Theories of Development, Institutional Theory, Neoliberalism, and Post Development.
-5 Rural and Urban Development 3 Role of Education in Development 3 Human Development 2
+Measuring Development: Development Indicators and their Compatibility; The Human Development Index; Democratic index, Some Structural Characteristics of LDCs and DCs.
+5 Major Theories of Development: Introduction to Growth Theories (1945-1973): Rostow's Stages of Growth Theory, The Trickle-down Theory and Development, Radical Interpretation of Underdevelopment (Marxist Theory, Dependency and World System Theory), Participatory Approach to Development, The Basic Needs Approach 10 The Latest State of the Art: Economic Development Theorizing since 1980: Alternative Development, Feminist Theories of Development, Institutional Theory, Liberalism and Neoliberalism, Post Development, Post-Colonialism.
+Sustainable Development Goals (SDGs) 10 Rural and Urban Development, Education in Development, Human Development 5 Micro-Credit, Empowerment and Three Zero Theory 2

 The course is based mainly on lectures.
 An interactive approach will be followed where students will be encouraged to take part in discussion on the topic in each lecture.
-During the 14-week long (42 hours) classes, students shall be engaged not only in attending classes but also in open discussion and participatory question-answer session, preparing reports and assignments, etc. Lesson plan will be provided at the beginning of the course.
+During the 14-week long (42 hours) classes, students shall be engaged not only in attending classes but also in open discussion and participatory question-answer session, preparing reports and assignments, giving presentations etc. Lesson plan will be provided at the beginning of the course.
 Both English and Bengali will be the medium of instruction.